rubenwardy/minetest_modding_book/_en/players/hud.md

 If a co-ordinate is positive, then it is a scale factor with 1 being the original image size, 2 being double the size, and so on.
-However, if a co-ordinate is negative, it is a percentage of the screensize.
+However, if a co-ordinate is negative, it is a percentage of the screen size.
 For example, `x=-100` is 100% of the width.

 ### Scale